eSky Mobile app

 Market research

-We conducted questionnaire research to gain a deep understanding of real users' needs and frustrations.
-203 respondents were asked to answer 42 questions, both multiple and one choice.
+We prepared and conducted questionnaire research to gain a deep understanding of real users' needs and frustrations.
+Respondents were asked to answer 42 questions, both multiple and one choice.
 The primary goal was to map out the complete user journey, identifying pain points and opportunities for improvement.
 The insights gathered formed the foundation for our design decisions.

 User flows & Roadmap

 Based on these insights, I developed detailed user flows to map out intuitive pathways for key functionalities.
-I also created the roadmap to structure the design process, set priorities, and helped BO to guide product development.
-It helped align the team, track progress, and adapt to business needs.
+I also shaped a roadmap that structured the design process, set priorities, and supported product development.
+This collaboration helped align the team around shared goals, track progress effectively, and stay adaptable to evolving business needs.

 User testing, Report & Recommendations

-Before the new app release, we wanted to verify new interface solutions, navigation, and test the clarity of upcoming features.
-The study aimed to identify factors influencing the understanding of key information during the flight booking process and after its completion.
-In the team of two, we recruited 21 high value research sample and conducted user testing on them.
-Taking advantage of Useberry.io tool, we used unmoderated method, which helped us to continue other works while responds were being collected in the meantime.
-Thanks to that, we identified friction points and areas for improvement.
-We prepared a report with listed recommendations, which were classified for more and less crucial in aspect of user experience.
+Before releasing the new app, we wanted to validate interface solutions, navigation, and the clarity of upcoming features.
+The study focused on understanding how users process key information during the booking process and after it's completion.
+Working in a small team, we carried out unmoderated user testing with a selected and high-value research group.
+This approach allowed us to identify friction points and areas for improvement without slowing down ongoing work.
+We documented the findings in a report, highlighting recommendations and prioritizing them by their impact on user experience.
 User testing was an essential part of the design process, ensuring that solutions were intuitive, efficient, and aligned with user expectations.

 A/B Testing